 Consoles: Nintendo Switch, Nintendo 3DS

-Why it rocks: The game was made to problem solve as a team, so you’re guaranteed more fun if you talk out the game’s interesting problems, like slamming into each other to create a bathtub to collect water.
+Why It Rocks: The cooperative game was made for team problem-solving, so you’re guaranteed more fun if you talk out the game’s interesting, physics-based problems — like slamming into each other to create a bathtub to collect water.

 Console: Nintendo Switch

-Why it rocks: Despite the slick graphics, the core of the game is a traditional racer.
-And there’s nothing better than trash talking on the couch during a high-speed race.
+Why It Rocks: Despite the slick graphics, the core of the cooperative game is a traditional racer.
+And there’s nothing better than trash-talking on the couch during a high-speed race.

 Console: Nintendo Switch

 Gameplay: Go face-to-face in this battling duel game.
-You can either have an old fashion western shootout, have a dance-off, or play a tennis match.
-The point of the game is to outdo your competition and not focus on the screen, which probably gets weird when you play the cow milking contest.
+You can either have an old-fashioned Western shootout, have a dance-off, or play a tennis match.
+The point of the game is to outdo your competition and not focus on the screen, which probably gets weird when you play the cow-milking contest.

-Why it rocks: This is weird for Nintendo, but the game was built around couch co-op so there’s no other way to play it.
-Plus, you wouldn’t have a cow milking competition in real life, would you?
+Why It Rocks: This is weird for Nintendo, but the cooperative game was built around couch co-op so there’s no other way to play it.
+Plus, you wouldn’t have a cow-milking competition in real life, would you?